dawodx/CoronaImagePatcher/README.md

 # CoronaImagePatcher
 A patch tool to generate all the possible light condition in a Corona Image Render file.
+This code automatically manipulate all the light mix parameters in a CXR file and generate all the possible combinations in a render image.

 *Small note: This code was done quickly as a prove of concept, therefore you might find it a bit missy!
 However, I believe it can be enhanced in many different ways!
 That's why I'm sharing the idea with the community.
 So feel free :)*